 - A pair of Amazon AWS access keys.

-- An S3 bucket.
+The S3 bucket containing the data you want to query in Looker with Amazon Athena.
 The Amazon AWS access keys must have read-write access to this bucket.

 Fill out the connection details: